French Apple Cake [Gluten Free]

 Peel first, then slice off half of the apple next to the core.
 Lay it down on the flat side and cut off both ends, right up the core.
 Finally, cut off the remaining piece from the core.
 You can now easily slice each of these pieces into thin slices.

-slice of freshly baked apple cake on a white plate
+baked apple cake on a decorative white platter.

 ★ Did you love this recipe?
 Be sure to give it a star rating below! ★